The best car insurance advice we found on Reddit

 In this case, we thought we'd see what Redditors had to say about car insurance.
 It's not always easy to find the sage advice in the mix, so we did the hard work and scowered the site for the gems you may find helpful.

 Have your own advice you'd like to share or questions you'd like answered?
-Sound off in the comments.
+Let us know in the comments.

 When one Redditor complained that the costs of their auto insurance went up every year despite the fact the value of their auto only went down, Username_Used chimed in with a smart explanation for rising rates – and some advice on lowering auto insurance costs down the line.

 This Redittor is right that rates vary, as your premium is determined by several factors.
-Per State Farm, what you pay is determined by your policy and deductible, what you drive, how often/far you drive, where you live, your driving record, your credit history and your age, sex and marital status.
+What you pay is determined by your policy and deductible, what you drive, how often/far you drive, where you live, your driving record, your credit history and your age, sex and marital status.
 You may even see a different rate if you bundle insurance plans.
+Here's how.

 What do you do if you're rear-ended by someone else and your car is beat up?
 After making sure the police are notified, you call your insurance company, as Redditor LTrainicus notes.